miguelmota/streamhut/README.md

 - Anyone in the same channel can view what's streamed.
 - Easily self-host your own streamhut server.

+Streamhut allows you to stream (pipe) realtime data from your terminal stdout/stderr to a web xterm UI or even to another terminal.

+As long as you have [`netcat`](https://en.wikipedia.org/wiki/Netcat) which comes pre-installed in most *nix systems than you can use streamhut!
+If you can't install netcat, you may also use the streamhut CLI client.

 **Disclaimer: This software is alpha quality and not production ready.
 Use at your own risk.**

 ## Demo